Alternative newspaper

-An alternative newspaper is a type of newspaper that eschews comprehensive coverage of general news in favor of stylized reporting, opinionated reviews and columns, investigations into edgy topics and magazine-style feature stories highlighting local people and culture.
+An alternative newspaper is a type of newspaper that eschews comprehensive coverage of general news in favor of stylized reporting, opinionated reviews and columns, and magazine-style feature stories highlighting local people and culture.
 Its news coverage is more locally focused, and their target audiences are younger than those of daily newspapers.
 Typically, alternative newspapers are published in tabloid format and printed on newsprint.
 Other names for such publications include alternative weekly, alternative newsweekly, and alt weekly, as the majority circulate on a weekly schedule.

 Most metropolitan areas of the United States and Canada are home to at least one alternative paper.
 These papers are generally found in such urban areas, although a few publish in smaller cities, in rural areas or exurban areas where they may be referred to as an alt monthly due to the less frequent publication schedule.